alexandrenunesdevops/alexandrenunesdevops/README.md

 **I’m @alexandrenunesdevops and since 1998 working with IT, Graduated in IT Management.**
 - I worked in LAN and WAN Networks, SyAdmin Linux, DevOps and Backend Development.
 - I've collaborating in prospecting, developing and integrating solutions for customers.
-- Current interested: Ansible, AWX, git, docker, proxmox, Xenserver, Nextcloud and asterisk.
+- Current interested: ansible, awx, docker, git, proxmox, xenserver, nextcloud and asterisk.
+- Learning: kubernetes, swarm, aws and blockchain.